code-not-found/code-not-found.github.io/_posts/spring/2018-11-15-best-spring-blogs.md

 <img src="{{ site.url }}/assets/images/spring/spring-blog.png" alt="spring blog">

-This one might be an obvious pick but the Spring Team maintains a Spring blog.
+This one might be an obvious pick as the Spring Team maintains a Spring blog.

 It contains the newest releases of the different Spring frameworks.
 You'll also find several tutorials and detailed how-to guides.
 As well as announcements and the latest news and events around the Spring community.